Skip to contents

 Value

-A processed dataframe suitable for use in longitudinal analyses with multiple waves.
+A processed dataframe suitable for longitudinal analyses.

 Details